skmalm/best-breweries-avl/README.md

 ## Getting started

 1. Run `npm install` to install all dependencies
+2. Run `npm run build` to create a production build
 2. Run `serve -s build` to run the production build and access the app via localhost

 ## Acknowledgments